‘Kakumanbuchi’, the golden marsh

-In Japan, when autumn arrives, Japanese pampas grass turns gold and runs rampant in fields and riverbeds allowing you to sense the deepening of autumn.
+In Japan, when Autumn arrives, Japanese pampas grass turns gold and runs rampant in fields and riverbeds.

 The Japanese have long had a close relationship with pampas grass.
 It was used as material to make kayabuki (thatched) roofs and as feed for cattle, making it an important and essential part of everyday life.
-Because of this there were fields called “kayaba” (pampas grass area) near villiages that were designated for growing pampas grass.
-These days the kayaba are no longer there, but the tradition of decorating with pampas grass on Jyugoya lives on.
-Also, it is called one of “the seven grasses of autumn” and is one of the plants representing the autumn season.
-Spring also has its seven grasses, but they are enjoyed as rice porridge, while autumn’s seven grasses are enjoyed visually through its flowers.
+Because of this there were fields called “kayaba” (pampas grass area) near villages that were designated for growing pampas grass.
+Also, it is called one of “the seven grasses of Autumn” and is one of the plants representing the Autumn season in Japanese culture.
+(Spring also has its seven grasses, but they are enjoyed as rice porridge, while autumn’s seven grasses are enjoyed visually through its flowers.)

 In the past it was loved as an important material for daily life.
 Today, it is loved as a beautiful plant that reflects the coming of autumn.